skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 }
 ~~~

-You should get the name of all the authors in our Mongo database.
+You should be able to get the name of all the authors in our Mongo database.

 ---

-This is a working pretty well, but we've a little problem.
+This is working pretty well, but we've a little problem.
-Could you spot that?
+See if you can spot it:

-  - **It can't filter the fields only we asked**
+  - **It can’t do field filtering in MongoDB level.**
   - It can't limit the result.
   - It can't sort the result.
   - There is no such issue.